bchugg/bchugg.github.io/_research_notes/intro_game_theory_prob.md

 - For rounds $$n=1,2,\dots$$
     - Alice announces a value $$v_n$$
     - Bob annonces a value $$M_n$$
-    - World announces $$y_n$$
+    - World announces $$y_n\in[-B,B]$$
-    - The new capital of $$S$$ is $$C_n = C_{n-1} + M_n(y_n - v_n)$$
+    - Bob's new capital is $$C_n = C_{n-1} + M_n(y_n - v_n)$$

 It's helpful to consider yourself as playing Bob, and against Alice and World (who we'll henceforth call the _opponents_).
 Naturally, you want to become rich as play progresses, i.e.,

 $$C_n \xrightarrow{n\to\infty} \infty,$$

-or, barring that, you want to constrain the behavior of Alice and World -- that is, to constrain their behavior in some way.
-Basically, if you can't get your way and become infinitely wealth, let's be sure to exact some vengeance.
+or, barring that, you want to constrain the behavior of Alice and World -- that is, to force them to play particular values.
+Basically, if we can't get our way and become infinitely wealth, let's be sure to exact some vengeance.
 For example, in the game above one can show that you can force them to agree with each other in the limit:

 $$
 \begin{equation}